Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Homotopic properties of foliations

 \section{Homotopic properties of foliations}

 In Section \ref{sec:Bdry} we showed that the boundaries of normal neighborhoods locally foliate a punctured normal neighborhood.
-Furthermore, when the image of the branch is a simplicial $(n-2)$-complex, this foliation is the trivial one, i.e., it consists only of spheres.
+Furthermore, when the image of the branch set is a simplicial $(n-2)$-complex, this foliation is the trivial one, i.e., it consists only of spheres.
 The proof in Section \ref{sec:Bdry} relied strongly on the fact that by Proposition \ref{prop:HomeomorphismFoliation} the boundaries are homeomorphic.
 This enabled us to show that the boundaries are not only manifolds but even spheres.

-In this section we show that the existence of the homeomorphisms given by Proposition \ref{prop:HomeomorphismFoliation} is not needed if we a priori assume the normal domains to be manifolds with boundaries, in which case the boundaries are naturally also manifolds..
+In this section we show that the existence of the homeomorphisms given by Proposition \ref{prop:HomeomorphismFoliation} is not needed if we a priori assume the boundaries to be manifolds.
 Compare these results to the example in Section \ref{sec:Nemesis}, where we noted that the boundaries of normal neighborhoods of the double suspension map are not manifolds but do foliate a punctured domain in $\bS^5$.
 For clarity we state the results here as concerning codimension 1 closed submanifolds in $\R^n$ instead of focusing on boundaries of normal neighborhoods.
 We prove that the only topological codimension 1 manifold foliations of punctured domains in euclidean spaces are the trivial spherical ones.
 We have not been able to find this statement recorded in the literature in this generality, but we do not assume it to be unknown to the specialists in the field.
 See however \cite[Theorem 3.7 and Lemma 6.2]{MartioSrebro} for the three dimensional case and compare to the Reeb Stability Theorem \cite[Theorem 2.4.1, p.\ 67]{Foliations-book} for a related claim in the smooth setting.
 Compare also to the Perelman stability theorem in \cite{Perelman-Stability} (see also \cite{Kapovitch-PerelmanStability}) from which a similar result could be deduced in the smooth setting.

 We do not assume that leaves in foliations are homeomorphic, which arises from unique path lifts in the setting of Section \ref{sec:Bdry}.
 Rather, we rely here on the fact that in manifolds with positive injectivity radius homotopy arguments can be essentially reduced to discrete homotopy.
 Note that the above-mentioned Perelman stability theorem, \cite{Perelman-Stability}, requires the assumption of a lower bound to the Ricci curvature, and such a lower bound also gives rise to a lower bound for the injectivity radius of a closed Riemannian manifold.